emissary-ingress/emissary/user-guide/upgrade-from-oss-to-edge-stack.md

-# Update from Ambassador Open Source to Ambassador Edge Stack
+# Upgrade from Ambassador Open Source to Ambassador Edge Stack